Sabrina Ebbersmeyer

 Sabrina Ebbersmeyer is a German philosopher and Associate Professor of Philosophy at the University of Copenhagen.
 She is known for her work on the philosophy of the Renaissance and early modern period.
-She was president of the European Society for Early Modern Philosophy from 2019 until 2022.

 Education and career

-Ebbersmeyer has studied at University of Hildesheim, Ludwig Maximilian University of Munich, and Technische Universität Berlin, receiving with her Ph.D. in philosophy from Hildesheim University in 1999.
+Ebbersmeyer has studied at the University of Hildesheim, LMU Munich, and Technische Universität Berlin, receiving with her Ph.D. in philosophy from Hildesheim University in 1999.
 As of 2014 she is an associate professor at the University of Copenhagen.
 From 2019 until 2022 Ebbersmeyer was the president of the European Society for Early Modern Philosophy.

 Work

 Ebbersmeyer is a known for her work in scholar in Renaissance and Early Modern philosophy, and women in the history of philosophy.